1. Have Routine Checkups

 5. Take A Vacation

 Most Americans work 30 – 40 hours a week, some even more, so remember that your life comes first.
-Taking a much-needed break from time to time can possibly save your life.
-In fact, taking a vacation can lower your risk of metabolic syndrome, which is a number of factors that increase your risk for diabetes, heart disease, and stroke.
+Taking a much-needed break from time to time can save your life.
+Taking a vacation can lower your risk of metabolic syndrome, which is several factors that increase your risk for diabetes, heart disease, and stroke.

 6. Get As Much Rest As Needed